thautwarm/MLStyle.jl/docs/syntax/pattern.md

 Reference Patterns
 -----------------

-This feature is from `Elixir` which could slightly extends ML based pattern matching.
+This feature is known as the `pin operator` from `Elixir` which could slightly extend ML based pattern matching.

 ```julia
 c = ...